jljl1337/homelab/README.md

 ### Restore backup

+1. Copy the `.env.example` file to `.env` and set the environment variables for restic.
-Start the restic container with the following command:
+2. Start the restic container with the following command:

 ```sh
 docker run -it --env-file .env -v <restore-location>:/mnt/restore --entrypoint sh restic/restic